Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 // Output: Boro
 ```

 When we call `person.sayName()` we get logged Boro since `this` references to the object `person`.
-But let us do a seemingly small change and see what happens to our code.
+But let us do a small change and see what happens to our code.

 ```javascript
 const person = {